Skip to content

 Progressive Loading

-Sessions with more than 20,000 messages load the most recent 1,000 messages first.
-Older messages load automatically as you scroll up.
+Sessions with more than 3,000 messages load the most recent 1,000 messages first.
+Older pages load automatically as you scroll up.
 Smaller sessions load all messages at once.

 Live Updates

-When viewing an active session, agentsview uses Server-Sent Events to stream new messages in real time.
-The message list updates automatically as the agent works.
+When viewing an active session, AgentsView uses Server-Sent Events to stream new messages in real time.
+The message list updates incrementally — only new activity is fetched, rather than reloading the entire session — so updates arrive faster and with less overhead.

 Command Palette